jido/race-to-infinity/README.md

 If the exponent size is increased instead, with es=3 and U=16 the largest number is ≅5.10⨯10<sup>38</sup> and the gap to the next number is ≅8.31⨯10<sup>34</sup>.

+## Compatibility

+Posits extended with the U value are compatible with standard posits when _es = 0_ and _U = nbits - 1_.

+A variation of this proposal allows U to take any value _U < nbits_, in which case standard posits are just of subset of the extended posits where _U = nbits - 1_.